-Legislation has been introduced to the City of Racine Common Council proclaiming May 12, 2018 as International Migratory Bird Day and urges all citizens to observe and support the efforts to protect and conserve migratory birds and their habitats.
-A resolution is expected to be adopted by March 1, 2018.
-(Legislative File 1269-17)
+Legislation was introduced to the City of Racine Common Council proclaiming May 12, 2018 as International Migratory Bird Day and urges all citizens to observe and support the efforts to protect and conserve migratory birds and their habitats.
+A resolution was adopted February 20, 2018.
+Legislation for future Migratory Bird Days will be reintroduced in 2020.

 Hoy Audubon hosts the “Big Sit” bird count at a publicized location each year in September.
 The “Big Sit” is an event where an effort is made to count all birds seen in one day while staying within a 17-foot diameter circle.
 During the day forum discussions about both migratory and urban birds were conducted.
 The “Big Sit” is also a worldwide event.
 Those interested in further information about the local “Big Sit” can contact (262) 637-4359.